oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

  	![Oracle Cloud console, Enterprise Summary](images/2-3-ent-sum.png " ")

-	To return to the Enterprise Summary click the **Close** button in the lower left corner of the fly-out.
+	To return to the Enterprise Summary click the **Close** button in the lower left corner of the slide-out.

 3. Reset Status by resource type chart